 The small but fully equipped terminal building provides the traveller with some wonderful views across Ardmucknish Bay towards the Isles of Mull and the Southern point of Lismore.
-Watch the aircraft as they prepare for departure or arrival to the main apron or grab a snack and a drink from the vending machines and sit at the tables provided.
+Watch the aircraft as they prepare for departure or arrival to the main apron or grab a snack and a drink from the snack area and sit at the tables provided.
 The waiting lounge is also equipped with various magazines and a large flat-screen TV for your pre-flight entertainment.
 For arrivals, there is information on local and national attractions as well as useful contacts for car hire, accommodation, and taxi numbers.
-For pilots, you can find information on landing charges and other airfield charges.
 The no-fuss approach by Oban Airport provides the traveller with the opportunity to relax and enjoy the journey.
 From baggage check-in, to boarding the aircraft, the airline and airport staff will assist you all the way.

 Oban Airport, North Connel, By Oban, Argyll, PA37 1SW

 Monday and Wednesday - 08:15 to 16:15 (Local)

 Tuesday and Thursday - 08:00 to 17:15 (Local)